SinGeo: Unlock Single Model's Potential for Robust Cross-View Geo-Localization: SinGeo

 \section{SinGeo}

 To unleash a single model’s potential for robust CVGL, we propose SinGeo, a dual discriminative learning architecture coupled with a curriculum learning strategy.
-Notably, both of them are module-free, granting SinGeo model-agnostic properties and allowing integration with different CVGL backbones.
+Notably, both of them are module-free, granting the integration of SinGeo into different CVGL backbones.